-- Familiarizes the reader with the non-normed *-world
+- Well written and lucid presentation. - Informative and illustrated by examples. - Familiarizes the reader with the non-normed *-world.

 Advanced under graduate students and graduate students, Researchers, University Libraries.

 Introduction.
 Part I: General Theory.
 I. Background material.
 II.
 Locally C* -algebras.
 III.
 Representation theory.
 IV.
 Structure space of an m* -convex algebra.
 V. Hermitian and symmetric topological *-algebras.
 Part II: Applications.
 VI.
 Integral representations.
 Uniqueness of topology.
 VII.
 Tensor products of topological *-algebras.
 Bibliography.